gmc-code/PC-microbit-micropython/docs/images/Built_in_images_advanced.rst

 | A list, ``arrow_list``, can be reversed using the slicing technique: ``arrow_list[::-1]``.
 | ``arrow_list_anticlockwise = arrow_list[::-1]`` reverses the list and places it in a the variable ``arrow_list_anticlockwise``.
+| Note that reversing a tuple by slicing in Mu editor is not supported as of 2022.
+Thus, conversion to a list is needed.

 .. code-block:: python